 Am I at a higher risk of developing a flu complication?

 Some groups of people are at a higher risk of experiencing complications of the flu.
 This includes older adults, young children, infants, pregnant women, and people with chronic illnesses.
-People over the age of 65 are at the greatest risk of complications and death from the flu.
+People over the age of 65 are at the

 Ask your doctor if you may be at a higher risk of experiencing flu complications and what extra precautions you should take.